xidaniel/OOD-Examples/README.md

    - Not be changed
    - Must be init when instantiate a object
 ## Static
-  - It belongs to class not object
+  - It belongs to class

 ## Encapsulation
   - access label